 I found out later that my wife, who was working downtown at the time, and her Dad and my son were in front of the Anchorage Westward Hotel (Now the Hilton) to pick her up.
 They escaped the falling debris from the front of the hotel.

 Most of my time on the air was spent delivering messages to listeners, so they could find shelter and supplies to stay warm on a chilly March night.
 There wasn't any emergency communications except from car to car for the police and emergency personnel, so the Civil Defense people brought a radio to the control room and asked me to repeat messages throughout the next several days.

 We directed our messages to a different part of town every 5 minutes, so people could save batteries on their radios.

 One of the few reports of vandalism was about people breaking into stores to get batteries.
 Radio was an undeniable friend back then.

 By the way, I didn't know for quite a while how extensive the damage was citywide until the KFQD chief engineer came back to the station.
 He told me he could hear me OK and that his two-story house two blocks away on Clay Products Road now had the second floor at ground level.

 During a break on the front porch at night I saw fires burning in the city, largely from gas explosions.
 Fears during the night of a Tidal Wave never materialized and the aftershocks that continued for days kept us all on edge.

-KFQD and other broadcasters cut back on their operations for a long time since they weren't sure Anchorage was going to recover or how soon.
+KFQD and other broadcasters cut back on their operations for a long time since they weren't sure whether Anchorage was going to recover or how soon.